haroon357/spring.webflux.live.stream.client/README.md

 curl http://localhost:8081/demo-live-stream-client

+ Note: you will need to have a PostgreSQL database running locally and create customer_copy table as per schema present in /resources folder
-Note: please see database schema in 'resources' folder This service consume other service that is present at https://github.com/haroon357/spring.webflux.live.stream.server
+This service consume other service that is present at https://github.com/haroon357/spring.webflux.live.stream.server so you will need to run this spring.webflux.live.stream.server micro-service locally
+* check application.yaml so the database connection details point to your local db